ipfs/ipfs-gui/research/IPLD_EXPLORER.md

 - https://tawus.files.wordpress.com/2011/08/filebrowser.png
 - https://i.stack.imgur.com/j1v4A.jpg <-- columns

 The column-based file system exploration fits our graphs very well, as well.
-This sould perhpas be the easiest to get working well.
+This should perhaps be the easiest to get working well.
 There's many examples and libraries out there.

 ### Explorer 4. graphical version